 Thoreau and the Language of Trees by Richard Higgins and Robert D. Richardson.
-The Transcendentalists are my Unitarian Universalist spiritual ancestors.
+The Transcendentalists like Thoreau are my Unitarian Universalist spiritual ancestors.

 Braiding Sweetgrass by Robin Wall Kimmerer was a game changer for me that led me deeper and deeper into the wild.

 Energetic Awakening: Living a Guided Life by Annmarie Early and Annie Browning.
 Their practice, Common Awakening, helped me move to a deeper spiritual awakening at just the right time in my life.